ydb-platform/ydb-nodejs-sdk/src/query/CODE_DESIGN.md

-The rules by which the query service code works:
+## The rules by which the query service code built and works:

 - Unlike table-service, a grpc connection is created per endpoint only once, and is reused for all sessions with that endpoint